FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Consider packing healthier snack options that are low in sugar and not fried.
 Stocking your truck with fruit, veggies, nuts or peanut butter, yogurt, jerky, and wholegrain crackers are examples of healthy options, when eaten in moderation.

-How to Work Out as a Truck Driver
+How to work out as a truck driver

-The easiest way to fit in a workout as a trucker is to use what you have around you.
+The easiest way to fit in trucker exercise is to use what you have around you.
 Run sprints, walk around the truck stop, do lunges, or practice your dips on a bench.
+There are even truck stops that have gyms!
+You can search ahead of time to see if there are any truck stop gyms on your route.

 Here are a few examples of mobility exercises that you can do in a small space: